The Dos and Don’ts of Watering Plants

 Home water softeners impart sodium into your tap water, which, over time, can negatively affect the mineral makeup of a houseplant’s soil.
 Depending on your plumbing, your water softener may connect only to the hot water faucets or to all the faucets in your home, both hot and cold.
 If it’s the latter (or you aren’t sure), stick to filling your watering can at an outdoor spigot to minimize the amount of sodium you introduce to the soil.

-An inexpensive soil moisture gauge costs less than $20 and you can insert it directly into the soil to find out whether it’s dry, moist, or wet as many as several inches deep by the roots.
+Most soil moisture gauges cost less than $20.
+These gadgets help gardeners determine whether their soil is dry, moist, or wet as many as several inches deep by the roots.
+(In our researched guide to the best soil moisture meters, our contributors conducted hands-on tests to find the best meters on the market.)
 Large houseplants in small pots absorb water more quickly than small plants in large pots.
-When you use a moisture gauge, as opposed to following a watering schedule, your plants will get the water they need, when they need it.
+When you use a moisture gauge as opposed to following a watering schedule, your plants will get the water they need, when they need it.

-DON’T put houseplants in pots without drainage holes.
+DON’T put houseplants in pots that don’t have drainage holes.

 Most houseplants need well-drained soil in order to grow and thrive.
-If water cannot drain out through the bottom of the pot, the roots are subject to sitting in water and potentially rotting.
-Check the bottom of each potted houseplant and repot any without drainage holes into a more appropriate container with them.
+If water cannot drain out through the bottom of the pot, the plant’s roots will sit in water and will be prone to rotting.
+Check the undersides of your plants’ pots, and repot any without drainage holes into more appropriate containers.

 DO water less in winter and more in spring.

-During the winter, the days are shorter and indoor houseplants receive less ambient light through windows.
-As a result, photosynthesis (the process in which a plant turns light into food) slows and the plant enters a resting phase, during which it needs less water.
-As spring approaches, however, longer days signal the plant to start growing, and at this time, its water needs increase.
+In winter, days are shorter and indoor houseplants receive less ambient light through windows.
+When this happens photosynthesis (the process in which a plant turns light into food) slows down and the plant enters a resting phase, during which it needs less water.
+As spring approaches, however, longer days signal the plant to start growing, at which point its water needs increase.
 Adjust your habits for watering plants accordingly so as not to cause distress or thirst.

 DON’T forget to dump the water collection tray.

-When watering, excess H2O will drain into the collection tray beneath your houseplant almost immediately, but don’t pour it right away—the plant may reabsorb some of it within the next 30 minutes.
-After that, go ahead and dump.
-Allowing a plant to sit in standing water increases the risk of root rot, a potentially deadly development for the plant.
+When watering indoor plants, excess H2O will drain into the collection tray under your houseplant almost immediately.
+Don’t pour the water out right away—the plant may reabsorb some of it within the next few minutes.
+After about half an hour, go ahead and dump it.
+Allowing a plant to sit in standing water increases its risk of root rot, which could potentially kill the plant.